-In the previous code, value is inherited form the encapsulated Edward2 object while sample() and the parameter loc are obtained from the distribution object.
+In the code, value is inherited form the encapsulated Edward2 object while sample() and the parameter loc are obtained from the distribution object.
 Note that the method sample() returns evaluated tensors.
-In case of desiring it not to be evaluated, simply use the input parameter tf_run as follows.
+It can be avoided using the input parameter tf_run as follows.